Tajuddin Ahmad: The 1970 general election

 The Awami League is quite competent to frame a constitution and form the Central Government.
 That would be done with or without the support of any party...
 The Punjab and Sind can no longer aspire to be the "bastion of power".
 If we are to move towards a better future, such claims should be avoided as they generate unnecessary and harmful controversy.

-Unable to secure any compromise on six-points from the Awami League leadership in the previous months, on 1 March, Yahya Khan postponed the inaugural session of the National Assembly on 3 March, indefinitely.
+Unable to secure any compromise on six-points from the Awami League leadership in the previous months, on 1 March, Yahya Khan postponed the 3 March inaugural session of the National Assembly indefinitely.
 Sheikh Mujib immediately called for non-cooperation by his people, effectively taking control of East Pakistan.
 Mujib kept issuing regular directives to people and party workers.
 Tajuddin, Kamal Hossain, and Amir-ul Islam were put in charge of drafting the directives.
-Non-cooperation was an immediate success; people spontaneously defied a curfew imposed by the Army.
-On 7 March 1971, however, in a historical speech in front of a massive gathering, Sheikh Mujib called for an indefinite general strike, asking his people to be prepared for any emergency and issued an ultimatum to the military junta.
+Non-cooperation was an immediate success; people spontaneously defied a curfew imposed by the army.
+On 7 March 1971, however, in a historical speech in front of a massive gathering, Sheikh Mujib called for an indefinite general strike, asking his people to be prepared for any emergency, and issued an ultimatum to the military junta.
 On 15 March, Tajuddin, as the general secretary of Awami League, issued 35 directives to the people.
-On the same day, Yahya Khan arrived in Dhaka and a series of meetings took place between them until late March.
+On the same day, Yahya Khan arrived in Dhaka, and a series of meetings took place between them until late March.
 Mujib assured Yahya that his party would not harm West Pakistan's interests.
 He also pressed Yahya to withdraw the declaration of martial law immediately; Yahya refused, claiming legal difficulties with that.
 Mujib offered his assistants, Tajuddin and Kamal Hossain, to meet Khan's legal experts to sort out the difficulties.
 Yahya accepted the offer, and Kamal Hossain and Tajuddin met his experts and made some progress.
 Troops and arms were being concentrated from West Pakistan.
 Mujib urged Yahya to stop the reinforcements, warning him of the consequences.
-The Awami League leadership expected that on 24 March final negotiations would take place, however, that day passed with no meeting.
+The Awami League leadership expected that on 24 March final negotiations would take place; however, that day passed with no meeting.
 On 25 March they learned that Yahya's delegation had secretly left Dhaka, leaving the discussions unfinished, killing any hope for a peaceful settlement.